 The body is cast from Ductile Iron, a very strong alloy that will take a lot of abuse.
 These castings are fully stress-relieved, a process that removes inherent stresses and ensures that the tool will remain flat and true.
 The cap is Manganese Bronze.
 Other parts are Brass, Steel and Cherry.

-The sole is ground flat to .0015" or less.
-Occasional hand lapping with fine wet/dry sandpaper (320 grit or higher) on a flat surface like a glass plate, will help remove dings and keep it true.
-The cap iron can be polished with any good brass polish, or allowed to patina with age and use.
-Occasionally, the tool should be disassembled, cleaned, and moving parts oiled.
-The blade should be kept lightly oiled to prevent rust, especially when the tool is not in use.
-We recommend Camellia or Jojoba oil - vegetable oil based products.
-They are non-toxic, odor-free and easy to use.
+The body casting is ground flat and square to a tolerance of .0015".
+Depending on how much use your tool gets, an occasional light sanding with 320 grit or finer wet/dry paper on a flat surface will keep the sole in as-new condition.
+Tools with Iron bodies should be kept lightly oiled or waxed to prevent rust.
+We recommend Jojoba Oil, a plant based oil product that is non-toxic, odor-free and easy to use.
 Also, in our shop, we use a fine abrasive handblock to remove any light surface oxide from tool bodies and blades.
-Camellia & Jojoba oils and abrasive handblocks are available from us.
+Jojoba Oil and abrasive handblocks are available from us.

 Materials and workmanship are guaranteed for the life of your tool.
 Call for repairs or replacement parts.
 We are available for advice if you ever have a problem using your tool.